stephengacheru/usehover.github.io/new/index.md

 ### 2. Create a transaction request

 Once you have permission you can make any request supported by the service.
 This consists in building an Intent and calling `startActivity()` or `startActivityForResult()` for Hover to execute it.
 If the service requires a PIN to execute the request, then Hover will present the user with a dialog to enter their PIN.
 This is stored encrypted on the user's device, never leaves, and is deleted as soon as it is used.
-That way you, the developer, does not have to worry about security.
+That way you, the developer, do not have to worry about security.

 ### 3. Check the progress